david-adewoyin/david-adewoyin/README.md

 I am Software Developer.
 I love to learn and share my knowledge with other people.In my free time i read books, mostly ebooks produced by the folks at [Standard Ebooks]('https://standardebooks.org/').
-I have a lot of stuff i have done ranging from mobile applications built using flutter to backends and data science and machine learning projects.
+I have a lot of stuff i have done ranging from mobile applications built using flutter to web appications and  machine learning projects.

 ### Some of the things i have done :heart:

+### Software Engineering

+- [Yatshop](https://github.com/david-adewoyin/yatshop):Developed the prototype of an E-commerce website builder with a custom Html theme using Rust.
+- [Coupon Cutter](https://github.com/david-adewoyin/couponcutter):Implemented both the frontend and backend of a mobile coupon system using Flutter and Golang respectively.
+- [Country Directory](https://github.com/david-adewoyin/country_directory): Developed mobile application using Flutter and GraphQL that allows users to search and get basic information about any country in the world

  ### Data Science & Machine Learning: